 2. Non-Economic Damages are compensation for things like living with pain, enduring emotional distress, and being unable to enjoy your life and do the things you did before you were injured.

 3. Physical Impairment Damages compensate you if you are permanently impaired as a result of your injuries.

 4. Disfigurement Damages are compensation for scarring, amputation, or other permanent disfigurement to any part of your body.

-There non-economic damage caps in Colorado.
+There are non-economic damage caps in Colorado.
 Damage caps are limits on the amount you can recover.
-Current non-economic damages caps are $468,010.
-With a recent change in the law, beginning on January 1, 2020, the damage limitation will increase at regular intervals to offset inflation.
+Current non-economic damages caps are $613,760 for incidents that occur on or after January 1, 2020, and $468,010 for incidents that occurred before January 1, 2020.
+The damage limitation will increase at regular intervals to offset inflation.
 The Colorado Secretary of State publishes a Certificate with all of the current damage caps.
 The Certificate can be found here.

 There are no damage caps on economic, physical impairment or disfigurement damages.